stefanosxarak/Purkinje_Cell_Complex_Spike/README.md

 # Purkinje_Cell_Complex_Spike

-A Purkinje Cell model that simulates the Complex Spie behavior.
+A Purkinje Cell model that simulates the Complex Spike behavior.